Skip to content

 Install from cloned repository

-In this case the only requirement is to install poetry.
 Normally you just need to run pip install poetry, but see here for more alternatives https://python-poetry.org/docs/#installation.

 Once poetry is installed, you can clone the repository and install misp-modules as follows: